Chapter 10:

 Our Perfect Isekai World is Spoiled by a Demon Girl?!

-If you're wondering why I'm staring at Ko's ass, I doubt I have a very satisfactory answer, I do however, have one half-baked excuse: A couple days ago she snuck off from me and Eshu to have some sort of secret tryst with lady Lila by moonlight.
-Ever since the two have been oddly close, but moreover, Ko's cat emote seems to have broken; it's now permanently on.
+If you're wondering why I'm staring at Ko's ass, I doubt I have a very satisfactory answer.
+I do have one half-baked excuse: A couple of days ago, she snuck off from Eshu and I, to have a secret tryst with Lady Lila by moonlight.
+Ever since the two have been oddly close, and moreover, Ko's cat emote seems to have broken, stuck permanently on.
 Ko says she doesn't mind this, as she'd been thinking of leaving it that way already.
 Apparently, the tail in particular feels as natural to her as her legs.
 I'm not sure I follow that explanation, but if she's happy, it's fine by me.
 It is a very fluffy white tail after all.

 "Err, what?"